No Fuss French Onion Soup

 salt and pepper to taste

 You can begin by thinly slicing your onions.
-Halve them first and then cut them in long thin strips.
-Heat a large stock pot with the butter and 2 tbsp of the olive oil.
+Halve them first and then cut them into long thin strips.
+Heat a large stock pot with the butter and 2 tbsp of olive oil.
 This way you have 5 tbsp of fat combined in the pot to cook the onions.

-Add the sliced onions with the thyme, salt and pepper.
+Add the sliced onions with the thyme, salt, and pepper.
 When they begin cooking down you can sprinkle the sugar in to help them caramelize.
-Give the onions a stir.
+Stir the onions.
 I find they take about 20-25 minutes to properly caramelize.

 While waiting for the onions, you can drizzle the remaining oil olive over your bread slices.
 I like to do front and back to ensure they come out extra crunchy.
 Pop them under a broiler toast until golden and crisp.
 Set them aside.

 When the onions are ready deglaze the pan with the dry sherry, stirring around the bits on the bottom of the pot.
 Add your beef stock and a bay leaf.
 Add any additional salt and pepper needed.